sunpy/ndcube/docs/installation.rst

     $ conda update ndcube

-The second option for installing the stable version of ndcube is via pip.
+The second option for installing the stable version of ndcube is via ``pip``.

 .. code-block:: console